IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/voice-personal-assistant-vpa.md

 ## High-level overview

-As explained in the introduction above, IndiGO can support one or more VPAs in one product.
+As explained in the introduction above, TomTom IndiGO can support one or more VPAs in one product.
-Below is the high-level design of the Multi-VPA Architecture in IndiGO.
+Below is the high-level design of the Multi-VPA Architecture in TomTom IndiGO.

 ![VPA domain high-level overview image](images/vpa_domain-high-level-overview.svg)

 The diagram shows the most relevant components in this architecture:
-- _IndiGO platform (VPA adaptations)_: Specific VPA implementations typically provide their engine in the form of a library in an SDK.
+- _TomTom IndiGO platform (VPA adaptations)_: Specific VPA implementations typically provide their engine in the form of a library in an SDK.
 To abstract the VPA-specific APIs away, each VPA has an associated Adaptation Service whose job is to interface directly with the VPA engine.
-  All other components in IndiGO communicate with the VPA engine via the Adaptation Service.
+  All other components in TomTom IndiGO communicate with the VPA engine via the Adaptation Service.

-  Currently, IndiGO offers a stock implementation of a VPA Adaptation service for the Alexa Auto VPA, provided by the stock Alexa service, and plans to offer a second implementation that will provide an abstraction for the Cerence Assistant VPA.
+  Currently, TomTom IndiGO offers a stock implementation of a VPA Adaptation service for the Alexa Auto VPA, provided by the stock Alexa service, and plans to offer a second implementation that will provide an abstraction for the Cerence Assistant VPA.

   __Note:__ Alexa Auto is available as part of TomTom IndiGO upon approval by TomTom and Amazon.
-  To request IndiGO's implementation for Alexa Auto please contact your local sales representative.
+To request TomTom IndiGO's implementation for Alexa Auto please contact your local sales representative.
 - _VPA mediator service_: this is an application service whose role is to ensure that each VPA does not interfere with another and that commands to and from a VPA go to the right UI / VPA adaptation.
 For example, it tells the UI to show that the